+Monday 28 October

+10.00 - 11.30

+How public-private collaboration can support plant genetic resources

-Monday 28 October 10.00 - 11.30 How public-private collaboration can support plant genetic resources Biodiversity and plant genetic resources are crucial for feeding the world, because they are essential for plant breeders for developing high quality and nutritious varieties adapted to climate change.
+How public-private collaboration can support plant genetic resources Biodiversity and plant genetic resources are crucial for feeding the world, because they are essential for plant breeders for developing high quality nutritious varieties adapted to climate change.
 In times when diversity is disappearing rapidly from farmers' fields and continued collecting and sustainable safeguarding are both needed urgently to prevent its loss, a key role in this can be played by developing more and better public-private collaborations.
-In an interactive setting some inspiring examples of public private partnerships will be shared by amongst others, SeedNL, Plantum, World Vegetable Center and CIP.
+In an interactive setting some inspiring examples of public private partnerships by SeedNL and others will be shared.
 The examples show that public private collaboration can be an effective way to create impact for farmers, food production and biodiversity.
-Based on the examples shared, new and innovative ways will be explored to improve conservation and sustainable use of genetic resources based on public-private collaboration.
+SeedNL initiated two flagship seed sector partnerships with Ethiopia and Nigeria.
+Based on the examples shared new innovative ways will can be explored to improve conservation and sustainable use of plant genetic resources based on public private partnerships.

 Speakers: